 10 Reasons to Choose WW over Keto

-If you have already done some research on keto or read our explainer article, then you have probably noticed that keto and WW both encourage the consumption of satiating high-protein foods.
+If you have already done some research on keto or read our explainer article, then you have probably noticed that keto and WeightWatchers both encourage the consumption of satiating high-protein foods.

 Keto encourages eating a diet that is 80 per cent fat, but, makes no distinction between healthy and unhealthy fats.
 Keto also restricts all carbs, and similar to its stance on fats, makes no distinction between types of carbs.